Dedicated to Creating Healthier Communities

 “I want the community to feel that we’re providing them with a respectful and thoughtful experience of healthcare,” he says.
 “I want people to feel like we’re thinking of them as they experience life and all that it comes with.”

 That means caring about the details, whether it’s what view to give a patient — Dyes Inlet or the Olympic Mountains — to where the bathroom is situated — to the side of the bed for easier access.

-“We’re trying to build a source of pride for the community,” says John Elswick, division director of planning, design, and construction at CHI Franciscan.
+“We’re trying to build a source of pride for the community,” says John Elswick, division director of planning, design, and construction at Virginia Mason Franciscan Health.
 “We’re trying to build a healing environment.”
 Sustainability, he adds, goes hand in hand with accomplishing that goal.

 One of the best yardsticks for sustainability is energy use intensity (EUI), or how much energy a building uses based on its size.
 A typical hospital has an EUI between 200 and 300 with many Northwest hospitals far exceeding 300 because of their age, says John.
 The Harrison Acute Care Expansion is aiming for 120.